JStaRFilms/adaptive-study-game/README.md

 ## 🚀 Project Philosophy
 > This project is built on a few core principles:
-> 1.  **AI-First Experience**: Leveraging the powerful, multimodal `gemini-2.5-flash` model to provide intelligent features that feel like magic.
+> 1.  **AI-First Experience**: Leveraging the powerful, multimodal `gemini-2.5-flash` model to provide intelligent features that feel like a magic.
 > 2.  **Frictionless Development**: By using browser-native ES Modules and a CDN (`esm.sh`), the project avoids complex build steps.
 There's no `npm install`, no bundler configuration—just modern web technologies.
 > 3.  **User-Centric Design**: The entire experience, from the landing page to the quiz review screen, is designed to be intuitive, engaging, and effective for learning.
 Data is stored locally in the user's browser, ensuring privacy and persistence without a backend.